 Nasal saline drops for babies can be useful for relieving nasal congestion, which usually occurs due to cold and other respiratory illnesses.
 Babies and toddlers may experience seven to eight episodes of cold a year (1).

 Since babies are obligate nasal breathers, a stuffed nose may affect their feeding and sleeping routines and make them fussy (2).
-Hence, you can consider using nasal saline drops, a liquid mixture of distilled water and salt.
+Hence, you can consider using nasal saline drops, a liquid mixture of distilled wateriXWater boiled until vapor is released, and the vapor is condensed back into the water. and salt.
 They are typically non-medicated and considered safe for babies.

 Read on as we tell you more about how nasal saline drops work, how you can make them at home, and the correct way to administer them to a baby.